The Out-of-Province Benefit is available only to members with Supplementary Coverage.

-Medical evacuation, which may include ambulance services, when suitable care, as determined by Sun Life, is not available in the area where the emergency occurred.
+Medical evacuation, which may include ambulance services, when suitable care, as determined by Canada Life, is not available in the area where the emergency occurred.

-- Return transportation if a family member is hospitalised and as a result the family members are unable to return home on the originally scheduled flight, and must purchase new return tickets.
-The extra cost of the return airfare is payable, to a maximum of the cost of economy airfare.
+- Return transportation if a family member is hospitalised and as a result the family members are unable to return home on the originally scheduled travel, and must purchase new return tickets.
+The extra cost of the return fare is payable, to a maximum of the cost of economy fare.

 - A visit of a relative if the family member is hospitalised for more than 7 days while travelling alone.
-This includes economy airfare, and meals and accommodations to a maximum of $150 per day, for a spouse, parent, child, brother or sister.
+This includes economy return airfare, or other means of transportation when air travel is not possible, and meals and accommodations in commercial lodging to a maximum of $200 per day, for a spouse, parent, child, brother or sister.
 This benefit also covers expenses incurred if it is necessary to identify a deceased family member prior to release of the body.

-- Meals and accommodations if the participant or a covered dependant’s trip is extended due to hospitalisation of a family member.
-The additional expenses incurred by accompanying family members for accommodations and meals are provided to a maximum of $150 per day.
+- Meals and accommodations in commercial lodging if the participant or a covered dependant’s trip is extended due to hospitalisation of a family member.
+The additional expenses incurred by accompanying family members for accommodations and meals are provided to a maximum of $200 per day.

 Public ward accommodation and auxiliary hospital services in a general hospital.